Written by Gavin December 2015:

 Although I’ve calmed and matured a bit in my mid twenties now, I certainly am no stranger to the wild side, and those past experiences as a teen in particular have been real learning curves, both in general and with diabetes.

 In Britain we have a big social drinking culture, you are born and then there is beer.

 For me when I was a teen it was difficult.
 At that time I was learning the diabetes ropes independently as an adult.
 I was also misinformed about my insulin management – being told to inject a certain amount of insulin for each meal time following a switch from mixed insulin to basal and bolus, not carbohydrate counting for the meal itself.

-The initial attitude I had, which many young adults may relate to, was to just get on with it – which is great – but the feeling was to just get on with it and almost ignore my health duties.
-I would always do my insulin, I realised the importance of that (even if overdosing myself without knowing at the time, 14 units of bolus novorapid for every dinner meal was my regime!!) but would seldom test my blood sugar levels regularly enough.
+The initial attitude I had, which many young adults may relate to, was to just get on with it – which is great – but the feeling was to just get on with it and almost ignore health duties.
+I realised the importance of insulin (even if without knowing at the time I was taking far too much insulin, with 14 units of bolus Novorapid for every dinner meal as a regime!!) but would seldom test my blood sugar levels regularly enough.

 My A1C was well up in the 8s – maybe it should have been worse – but I had a lot of hypos due to the mass amounts of insulin I was told to take.
 So my long and short term health was at risk.
 Whilst this all sounds bad, in the bigger picture it was where I learnt more – you have to hit the ground sometimes in order to pick yourself up a stronger person.

 In terms of night life, today I am better at knowing what I am drinking and that is key in keeping safe and healthier(ish).
 Back in those early outgoing years without that understanding of my blood sugars, I would either be flying hyper or crashing into hypos – or both – never well managed.
 This can create a real monster, out of character, we get angry when we are hypo and can also do so when too drunk – the two mixed together is a Frankenstein creation.